RenderKit/ospray/doc/api.md

   ------------------ --------------- ---------- ---------------------------------------
   : Parameters understood by groups.

+Note that groups only need to re re-committed if a geometry or volume changes (surface/scalar field representation).
+Appearance information on `OSPGeometricModel` and `OSPVolumetricModel` can be changed freely, as internal acceleration structures do not need to be reconstructed.

 ### Instances

 Instances in OSPRay represent a single group's placement into the world via a transform.
 To create and instance call

     OSPInstance ospNewInstance(OSPGroup);